Yoast/wordpress-seo/readme.txt

 #### Enhancements

-* Adds a filter to modify the sitemap's URL.
+* Adds a filter to modify the main sitemap's URL.
 Props to [ashujangra](https://github.com/ashujangra).
 * Improves the _transition words_ assessment for Turkish and English by expanding the relevant lists of transitions words.
 Props to [abulu](https://wordpress.org/support/users/abulu/).
 * Uses the full-sized counterpart when a resized first content image is used for Open Graph and X images.